liquid-collective/liquid-collective-protocol/natspec/interfaces/IELFeeRecipientV1.md

 error InvalidCall()
 ```

-The fallback has been triggered with calldata
+The fallback has been triggered